Reflections on adaptation and resilience from therapeutic work with cancer patients and families

 Eliza “Leeza” Park, M.D. is an Assistant Professor of Psychiatry and Medicine at the University of North Carolina at Chapel Hill.
 Her work focuses on the intersection of psychiatry, oncology, and palliative care.
 She serves as a psychiatrist for the Comprehensive Cancer Support Program where she specializes in treatment of people with cancer, particularly those with advanced illness.
 Her research focuses on the mental health and palliative care outcomes of patients and families affected by advanced forms of cancer.
 She has also published on bereavement patterns among widowed parents, predictors of maternal depression, treatment decision-making, and psychological impact of cancer.
 She has received numerous awards for her research.
 She is currently funded by a NCI K07 career development award to develop psychosocial interventions for parents and families.

 Justin Yopp, Ph.D. is a clinical psychologist and Associate Professor in the Department of Psychiatry at the UNC Chapel Hill.
-As a member of UNC’s Comprehensive Cancer Support Program, he offers psychotherapy, assessment, and consult-liaison services for pediatric and adult oncology populations both in and outpatient at the North Carolina Cancer Hospital.
-He also works with children whose parents have serious medical illnesses and conducts research in the area of children’s adaptation to cancer.
-In addition, he co-leads support groups for parents who have lost a partner and are raising children on their own, as part of the Widowed Parent Program, and co-authored The Group: Seven Widowed Fathers Reimagine Life, which weaves together contemporary thinking on grief, adaptation and resiliency with the journey of the first group of men who participated in the support group.
-Prior to joining the faculty at UNC, Dr. Yopp served as a psychologist at St. Jude Children’s Research Hospital in Memphis, TN, where he served as a clinical psychologist and coordinator of the inpatient consultation-liaison service.
+As a member of UNC’s Comprehensive Cancer Support Program, he offers psychotherapy, assessment, and consult-liaison services for pediatric and adult oncology populations at the North Carolina Cancer Hospital.
+He specializes in working with patients with cancer who have young children at home and is involved in Dr. Park’s research in this area.
+Dr. Yopp also co-leads the Widowed Parent Program that provides support for and conducts research with parents who have lost a spouse or partner and are raising children on their own.
+He co-authored The Group: Seven Widowed Fathers Reimagine Life, which weaves together contemporary thinking on grief, adaptation and resiliency with the story of the first group of men who participated in the support group.
+Prior to joining the faculty at UNC, Dr. Yopp served as a psychologist at St. Jude Children’s Research Hospital in Memphis, TN.

 At the conclusion of this workshop, participants will be able to: